-The Tonys are not just a celebration of excellence in Broadway theater, but also a national showcase and public record of performances that are otherwise local and fleeting.
-The most memorable Tony Awards performances can echo in theater history for decades to come.
-But which are the best of the best?
-We've surveyed every performance of a nominated musical or musical revival since the very first Tony telecast in 1967, and here's our list of the top 30.
-Note that we're limiting ourselves to Tony-nominated Broadway musicals in the years they were nominated; don't look here for special material, musical guests, opening medleys and the like.
+For most viewers, performances from Broadway musicals are the best thing about the annual Tony Awards telecast.
+The Tonys provide a national showcase and public record of performances that are otherwise local and fleeting, and the most memorable numbers can echo in theater history for decades to come.
+But which Tony performances are the best of the best?
+We've surveyed every televised number from a nominated musical or musical revival since the very first Tony telecast in 1967 to create this list of the all-time top 30.
+We're limiting ourselves to Tony-nominated Broadway musicals in the years they were nominated; that means no special material, musical guests, opening medleys or the like.
 But do expect plenty of thrilling music, go-for-broke dance numbers and dazzling Broadway divas.
-So without further ado—and steeling yourself for the possibility that some of your favorite Broadway shows may not have made the cut—prepare to be razzle-dazzled by the greatest of the Great White Way.
+Without further ado—and accepting the possibility that some of your favorite Broadway shows may not have made the cut—prepare to be razzle-dazzled by the greatest of the Great White Way.